dalab/dissolve-struct/_posts/wiki/2015-09-04-writing-your-own-application.md

 ## Running on EC2
 It's extremely easy to execute your application on a cluster!
-You'll need to first launch an EC2 cluster with spark configured.
+You'll need to first launch an EC2 cluster configured with Spark.
-Luckily, spark contains a script which completely sets it up for you.
+Luckily, Spark contains a script which completely sets it up for you.
-In case you've downloaded spark on your machine, you'll find it in `$SPARK_ROOT/ec2/spark-ec2`.
+In case you've downloaded Spark on your machine, you'll find this script in `$SPARK_ROOT/ec2/spark-ec2`.
 The documentation for this can be found [here](http://spark.apache.org/docs/latest/ec2-scripts.html).

-Once the cluster is setup, you'll need to merely move your jar and data and start the application via [spark-submit](http://spark.apache.org/docs/latest/submitting-applications.html).
+Once the cluster is setup, you'll need to merely move your jar and data to the master node and start the application via [spark-submit](http://spark.apache.org/docs/latest/submitting-applications.html).
-Make sure you're not running in local-mode when submitting the application (i.e, you don't have a setMaster("local") enabled in your driver code.)
+Also, make sure you're not running in local-mode when submitting the application (i.e, you don't have a setMaster("local") enabled in your driver code.)

 # Java Implementation